MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/dotnet-core.md

 B2C and ADFS 2019 do not yet implement the "any port" option.
 So you cannot set `http://localhost` (no port) redirect URI, but only `http://localhost:1234` (with port) URI.
 This means that you will have to do your own port management, for example you can reserve a few ports and configure them as redirect URIs.
 Then your app can cycle through them until a port is free - this can then be used by MSAL.

-UWP doesn't support listening to a port and thus doesn't support System Browsers, [Read more](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/MSAL.NET-uses-web-browser#uwp-does-not-use-the-system-webview).
+UWP doesn't support listening to a port and thus doesn't support system browsers, [read more](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/MSAL.NET-uses-web-browser#uwp-does-not-use-the-system-webview).

-## System Browser Experience
+## System browser experience

-To use the embedded browser on Windows in .NET applications, you need to reference `Microsoft.Identity.Client.Desktop` and to use `WithWindowsDesktopFeatures` API when constructing the public client application object.
+To use the embedded browser on Windows in .NET applications, you need to reference `Microsoft.Identity.Client.Desktop` and call `WithWindowsDesktopFeatures` API when constructing the public client application object.
 On .NET Core, MSAL will start the system browser as a separate process.
-MSAL does not have control over this browser, but once the user finishes authentication, the web page is redirected in such a way that MSAL can intercept the Uri.
+MSAL does not have control over this browser, but once the user finishes authentication, the web page is redirected in such a way that MSAL can intercept the redirect URI.

 You can also configure apps written for .NET Classic to use this browser, by specifying